 Lavender hair colors can vary a lot, and you can opt for pale faded nuances that only give your mane a high tint.
 Darker shades such as smoky or ashy nuances are also available, and you will obtain a glamorous, state-of-art look.

-Every time you want to make a good impression or need a dramatic change that stands out wherever you go, opt for a lavender hair.
-To make your search easier, you can find below the best examples of colors and styling ideas!
-Get ready to rock any party and to receive all the compliments about your new look!
+Every time you want to make a good impression or need a dramatic change that stands out wherever you go, opt for lavender hair.
+To make your search easier, you can find below the best examples of lavender hair colors and styling ideas!
+So get ready to rock any party and to receive all the compliments about your new look!

 1. Braided Lavander Bob